linknx/linknx-wiki/Time-Specification.md

 ## Object-Provided Time

-In addition to the [common attributes](#common-attributes), time specification corresponding to the value of another object can define the `time` and `date` attributes.
+In addition to the [common attributes](#common-attributes), time specification of type `variable` can define the `time` and `date` attributes.
 If defined and not equal to the empty string, those attributes must respectively refer to objects of type `10.001` (formerly `EIS3`) and `11.001` (formerly `EIS4`).
 The time and date read from those objects are used to fill in the gaps of the base definition represented by the common attributes.

 Please note that the values in the common attributes always take precedence over constraints provided by the time- and date-providing objects.
 For example, setting `hour="11" min="0"` would force the time specification to match at 11:00 AM whatever the value of the time-providing object.

 ### Examples

-Specification matching on weekdays, at the time stored in the object of identifier `wakeup_time`:
+Specification matching weekdays, at the time stored in the object of identifier `wakeup_time`:
 ```xml
 <at type="variable" time="wakeup_time" wdays="12345"/>
 ```